-Use of proceeds.....
+Use of proceeds......
 We will receive net proceeds from this

-offering of approximately \$85.8 million, assuming a public offering price of \$26.016 per share.
+offering of approximately \$151.8 million, assuming a public offering price of \$22.938 per share.
 We intend to use the net proceeds for preclinical and clinical development of our product candidates, basic research activities, development of novel technology platforms, and general corporate purposes, including capital expenditures and working capital.
 See "Use of Proceeds".

 We will not receive any of the proceeds from the shares of common stock sold by the selling shareholder.
-See "Selling information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in shares of our common stock.

-Shareholder".
+See "Selling Shareholder".

-Risk factors.....
+Risk factors......
 See "Risk Factors" and other